-Since establishing the now eight-month public comment period, the DEC has reportedly received more than 7,000 public comments relative to the proposed Project, indicating the public's overall awareness of the proposed Project and the ease by which the public could communicate their views to the Agency.
+Since establishing what is now a 12-month public comment period, DEC has reportedly received more than 18,000 public comments, indicating the public's overall awareness of the proposed project and reflecting the ease by which the public could communicate their views to the Agency.

-The DEC has retained contact information for interested stakeholders and developed a contact list.
+DEC has retained contact information for interested stakeholders and developed a contact list.

-At its public information session on February 12th, the DEC distributed a fact sheet about Global's proposed Project.
-The fact sheet included information about Global's current operations, the permit modification application, the application history and methods for the public to stay informed about the Project.
+At its public information session on February 12, 2014, DEC distributed a fact sheet about Global's proposed project.
+The fact sheet included information about Global's current operations, the permit modification application, the application history and methods for the public to stay informed about the project.
 A copy of the fact sheet is included in Appendix E of this document.

-In addition to its February 12th information session, the DEC has continued to meet publicly and privately with members of environmental advocacy organizations, local elected officials and residents of the South End to discuss the proposed Project.
-For example, on March 5, 2014, DEC officials provided information about the proposed Project at a meeting of the Council of Albany Neighborhood Associations.
-At the meeting, the DEC provided answers to nearly 40 questions community leaders submitted for response, including issues related to Global's facility operations, the proposed Project, emergency response protocols and preparedness, public involvement activities, environmental protection and public health issues.
-A copy of the DEC's response to the community is included in Appendix E of this document.
+In addition to its February 12 information session, DEC has continued to meet with local elected officials, residents of the South End and members of the public, including environmental advocacy organizations, to discuss the proposed project.
+For example, on March 5, 2014, DEC officials provided information about the proposed project at a meeting of the Council of Albany Neighborhood Associations.
+At the meeting, DEC provided answers to nearly 40 questions community leaders submitted for response, including issues related to Global's facility operations, the proposed project, emergency response protocols and preparedness, public involvement activities, environmental protection and public health issues.
+A copy of DEC's response to the community is included in Appendix E of this document.